 Cases dominated by muscle pain will usually not respond to icing, and may even be aggravated by it — although that risk is probably quite low.

 Contrast hydrotherapy — Contrasting is the alternating application of heat and cold to the area.
-This dramatically increases circulation to the entire arm and hand.
+This boosts circulation to the entire arm and hand without having to exercise it (potentially stressing tissues that are already over-stressed).
 Like icing, this is stressless tissue stimulation, but with a much greater impact on circulation in particular.
 Like icing, there’s no direct evidence that this actually works, but it’s a solid theory — and, done right, it is actually extremely pleasant!
 Obviously, please don’t burn yourself with too-hot water.
 By far the most convenient method of doing this is in a double-sink: one filled with cold water, the other with hot water.
 For more information about contrasting, see Contrast Hydrotherapy.

 Self-massage — Your forearm is an easy body part to reach for self-massage!
 Tennis elbow is probably always aggravated by muscle tension in the forearms, regardless of whether muscle strain is part of the condition or not.
 It is often helpful to do some simple massage: firm, long, lubricated strokes from hand to elbow on the back of the arm.
 Be firm but not brutal.
-Visualize the muscles like a sponge full of dirty water that you are squeezing out!
 See Massage Therapy for Tennis Elbow and Wrist Pain, which explains exactly where the worst trigger points in the arm usually form.

-Ergonomic adjustments — If you use a computer heavily, you may wish to invest in some improvements to your computer workstation to aid in healing from “computer elbow”.
+Ergonomic adjustments — In general, the significance of individual ergonomic factors is heavily outweighed by the sheer volume of time spent working.
+However, the only thing worse than having to work too much is having to do it inefficiently or awkwardly, so it’s always worth improving whatever you can improve.
+If you use a computer heavily, you may wish to invest in some upgrades to your computer workstation to aid in healing from “computer elbow.”

 Keyboards are straightforward, as there is really only one important thing to know: don’t lift the back of your keyboard.
-This is a bizarre anachronism that exists only because early keyboard manufacturers wanted computer keyboards to seem more like typewriter keyboards (i.e. steep).
-However, the ergonomic problem with this is significant.
-An elevated keyboard forces you to keep the wrists “cocked” into extension, holding all of the extensor muscles of the forearm in contraction.
-This is Very, Very Bad, and severely aggravates computer elbow situations.
-Avoid it at all costs.
-Mitigate it with a gel wrist pad (to lift the heel of the hand).
+This is a bizarre anachronism that exists only because early keyboard manufacturers wanted computer keyboards to seem more like typewriter keyboards (steeply angled).
+However, the ergonomic problem with this is susbtantial.
+An elevated keyboard forces you to keep the wrists “cocked” into extension, holding all of the extensor muscles of the forearm in contraction, which may aggravate computer elbow situations significantly — avoid, or mitigate it with a gel wrist pad (to lift the heel of the hand).

-In my opinion, the type of mouse you use is a relatively minor factor in repetitive strain injuries,10 and consequently manufacturers have not responded with “ergonomic” mouse features in default designs.
-However, I certainly recommend choosing a mouse you like — one that seems comfortable to you, and does not annoy you with any design quirks.
-Wirelessness is a particularly good, basic feature for almost everyone.
-(And quite common now!
-Not so when I first wrote about this a decade ago.)
+The type of mouse you use is a relatively minor factor in repetitive strain injuries.20 However, I certainly recommend choosing a mouse you like — one that seems comfortable to you, and does not annoy you with any design quirks.
+Wirelessness is a particularly good, basic feature for almost everyone.21 (And practically the default nowadays.
+Not so when I first wrote about this in the early 2000s.)

-For the same reason, I recommend basically the best quality mouse, which is laser these days.
+For the same reason, I recommend basically the best quality mouse.

 Mouse shape and button design are pretty trivial factors.
 Basically, comfort is all you’re looking for, and people’s hand shapes and usage patterns are so different that one woman’s “ergonomic” mouse is another’s hand torture device.

 If you went looking, you’d have no problem finding studies that make surgery for tennis elbow sound like a great deal.
-You don’t even have to go looking, because I’ll share a couple examples: in a classic 1961 article, the late, great British surgeon RS Garden reported that “no patient failed to benefit in some way from the operation.”11 Decades later, a modern paper reports 78 of 80 surgery patients had “improved clinical outcome at both short- and medium-term follow-ups with few complications.”12 But these studies did not compare surgery to a placebo — a common problem with surgical research.13
+You don’t even have to go looking, because I’ll share a couple examples: in a classic 1961 article, the late, great British surgeon RS Garden reported that “no patient failed to benefit in some way from the operation.”22 Decades later, a modern paper reports 78 of 80 surgery patients had “improved clinical outcome at both short- and medium-term follow-ups with few complications.”23 But these studies did not compare surgery to a placebo — a common problem with surgical research.24

-There’s only one (unpublished) study comparing real surgery to a fake surgery, from 2012, by Dr. Martin Kroslak.14 It was small pilot study, but the results were completely disappointing — hardly what you’d expect if surgery was really effective.
+There’s only one (unpublished) study comparing real surgery to a fake surgery, by Dr. Martin Kroslak.25 It was small pilot study, but the results were completely disappointing — hardly what you’d expect if surgery was really effective.

 Eleven patients were treated with the Nirschl technique (surgical excision of the macroscopically degenerated portion of ECRB), and 11 received a sham operation: a skin incision, exposing the tendon.
 Both groups improved equally: “The only difference observed between the groups was that patients who underwent the Nirschl procedure for tennis elbow had significantly more pain with activity at 2 weeks.”
 Kroslak scathingly concludes: